Generate More Income with a Quality Basement Unit

 Today, people want to see an open floor plan that is lit up and bright with lights.
 No one will be attracted to live in a space that looks dark and gloomy.
 An easy solution to this problem is to install quality lighting to make the small spaces look larger.
 Installing pot lights are a great way to brighten the space without taking up any room.
 Pot lights are no eyesore and will provide you with the lighting your future tenant desires.

-There are a lot of cosmetic upgrades that can make your rental more attractive to tenants.
-Most of these upgrades are very cost-effective and can be put in place over the weekend.
+If you’re planning a basement renovation project, there are also some cosmetic upgrades that you should consider.
+These upgrades can help make your rental much more attractive to new tenants.
+Most of these upgrades are also very cost-effective and can be put in place over the weekend.

 Create More Height